ritiksinghsahib/wifiattacker_node_mcu/README.md

 # wifiattacker_node_mcu
-# this project is designed for testing of ml based wifo cloning
+# this project is designed for testing of ml based wifi network attacks